Health | May 05, 2021

 “I again call on the Minister for Health to come to Horsham to listen to the concerns of Wimmera people, and put an immediate end to Labor’s co-ordinated statewide actions to amalgamate country hospitals.”

-Ms Kealy is urging all local residents to sign the petition, which is available at a number of retail outlets in Horsham or by visiting Ms Kealy’s electoral office at 114 Firebrace Street, Horsham.
+Ms Kealy is urging all local residents to sign the petition, which is available at a number of retail outlets in Horsham, by visiting Ms Kealy’s electoral office at 114 Firebrace Street, Horsham, or by clicking here.

 She also encouraged business who have completed petition forms to return them to her office, or call (03) 5382 0097 to arrange to have them collected.